-- 9.9.1 Moving targets which present at least a portion of the highest scoring area when at rest (either before or after initial activation), or which continuously appear and disappear for the duration of a competitor's attempt at a COF, will always incur failure to engage shoot at and/or miss penalties, except when Rule 9.2.4.5 applies (exception see Rule 9.2.4.5). - 9.9.2 Moving targets, which do not comply with the above criteria, will not incur failure to engage shoot at or miss penalties unless a competitor fails to activate the mechanism which initiates the target movement. - 9.9.3 Moving targets will always incur failure to shoot at and miss penalties if a competitor fails to activate the mechanism, which initiates the target movement. - 9.9.3 Stationary targets which become partially or wholly concealed by action of a moving no-shoot or vision barrier are subject to the same criteria above in respect of the application of failure to engage and/or miss penalties.
+- 9.9.1 Moving targets which present at least a portion of the highest scoring area when at rest (either before or after initial activation), or which continuously appear and disappear for the duration of a competitor's attempt at a COF, will always incur failure to engage and/or miss penalties, except when Rule 9.2.4.5 applies. - 9.9.2 Moving targets, which do not comply with the above criteria, will not incur failure to engage or miss penalties unless a competitor fails to activate the mechanism which initiates the target movement.

+9.9.3 Stationary targets which become partially or wholly concealed by action of a moving no-shoot or vision barrier are subject to the same criteria above in respect of the application of failure to engage and/or miss penalties.